James Wellbeloved

-Alfred James Wellbeloved (29 July 1926 – 10 September 2012) was a British politician.
+Alfred James Wellbeloved (29 July 1926 – 10 September 2012) was a British politician who was the MP for Erith and Crayford from 1965 to 1983.
+He was elected as a member of the Labour Party, but defected to the Social Democratic Party after its formation in 1981.

+Early life and career

+Wellbeloved was born in Lewisham in 1926.
+He was a boy seaman in the Royal Navy during World War II.
+After the war, he attended South London Technical College, and worked in the building and appliance industries, becoming active as a union officer.
+He married Mavis Radcliff in 1948, and they had three children.

-Wellbeloved was educated at South London Technical College and was a commercial and industrial correspondent.
-He served as a councillor on Erith Borough Council from 1956, and was the first leader of the London Borough of Bexley from 1964.
+Wellbeloved served as a councillor on Erith Borough Council from 1956, and was the first leader of the London Borough of Bexley from 1964.

-As MP
+Member of Parliament

 He was elected Labour Party Member of Parliament (MP) for Erith and Crayford at a 1965 by-election following the death of Norman Dodds, whose constituency chairman he had been.

 In 1970, there was a discussion in the House of Commons as to whether to continue the practice of the rum ration, now known as the "Great Rum Debate".
-Wellbeloved argued in favor of continuing the practice.
-He had previously served in the Royal Navy.
+Wellbeloved argued in favour of continuing the practice.

-Wellbeloved served successively as parliamentary private secretary (PPS) to Defence Minister Gerry Reynolds and Foreign Secretary Michael Stewart, and was also a junior defence minister in the Callaghan government.
-In 1981, he was among the Labour MPs who defected to the Social Democratic Party.
+Wellbeloved served successively as parliamentary private secretary (PPS) to Defence Minister Gerry Reynolds and Foreign Secretary Michael Stewart, and was under-secretary of state for the Air Force in the Callaghan government.

+In 1981, Wellbeloved was among the Labour MPs who defected to the Social Democratic Party.
 At the 1983 general election, he lost his seat by just 920 votes to the Conservative David Evennett.

-After his defection, he was referred to as "the inappropriately named Wellbeloved" by then Labour leader Michael Foot.
-Wellbeloved subsequently rejoined the Labour Party as a member.
+He later rejoined the Labour Party.

+Wellbeloved was known for his brusque, uncompromising personality, leading some colleagues to remark upon his surname with irony.

-Personal life
+Later life

-Wellbeloved married Mavis Ratcliff in 1948.
-Wellbeloved died on 10 September 2012, aged 86.
+After leaving parliament, Wellbeloved served on the boards of organ donation groups.
+He died in Bexley on 10 September 2012, at the age of 86.